EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 pretentious and entirely unacceptable to blame the media and not themselves

-for not being able to uphold their own values and preachings
+for not being able to uphold their own values and preachings.
+Unfortunately,

 Gingrich, who is an egomaniac and an opportunist, thought that by saying